Child Support Attorneys Morris County, NJ

 By applying this approach when deciding your child support agreement, we can help you to constructively find solutions which plan for you and your children’s financial future, while simultaneously preventing conflict between you and your future co-parent.
 The result of this process is a much more stable and healthy home-life for you, and most importantly, your children.

-Contact our firm today to discuss your child support agreement, your options moving forward, and how to best create a plan that meets the current and future needs of your children in a confidential case assessment.
+Contact our firm today to discuss your child support agreement, your options moving forward, and how to best create a plan that meets the current and future needs of your children in a comprehensive and confidential case assessment.

 How Is Child Support Calculated?

 As previously noted, the New Jersey Child Support Guidelines have strict determinations for how much any one parent can expect to pay, or receive, as part of their child support settlement.
 When calculating child support, many different factors are taken into account, including:

 - The financial status of both parents including income, bonuses, overtime, commissions, and assets

 - The agreed-upon Child Custody and Parenting Time arrangement